Thursday, July 12, 2012

 There is another Duomo here located near the town hall filled with medieval frescos and towers to climb for stunning views.
 When our time here was up, we were off for a scenic drive through the hills and I noticed that our wine filled passengers were trying hard to keep their eyelids focused on the scenery.

 After an hour, we arrived in the walled city of Pisa to explore the Duomo, Pisa University, and, of course, the Leaning Tower of Pisa!
 This is a small city and it is easy to explore.
 We had a wonderful day and we were exhausted when we arrived back to Florence.
 We walked toward the Duomo near our home and had dinner at a nearby restaurant wishing we had more time in this city to explore the churches, museums and parks but we know what we will do next time we return!
-The next morning after breakfast, we headed back to the train station for a quick ride to Bologna.
-Bologna was an important stop because this is where my father’s family is from.

 There are Morandi museums to visit downtown and on the edge of town in the hills.
 Our hotel, Internazionale Hotel, was a larger hotel and the least expensive we stayed in so far.
 It was beautifully decorated, served a wonderfully large breakfast, and the location was perfect.
 Bologna has striking architecture, similar to Florence with its own flair.
 These beautiful old buildings are surrounded by the youthful energy of college students and fashionable stores.
 With so many high fashion shops, I started to imagine what it would be like to be in Milan!
 They even had Lush!